Wrenbjor/a11y1st/README.md

 # Grow with us
 A11y1st comes from the experience of Wayne Renbjor, the owner of WCR Studios (A Marketing and Web Agency) in the South Jersey and Philadelphia area.
+We are looking for article writers!
+Articles require their own sub folder.
+Any supported images must be places in the images subfolder for the article.
+Supported formats for content is Liquid templates.
+Supported formats for images is png, jpg, and svg.

+Please contact Wayne with an article idea.
+You will need to submit a new PR for the article, we also prefer that the article lighthouse tests at 95% or above for accessibility.
+If there is nothing more than texts, images, and links it should test at 100%.